MOTD’s 20-minute silence shows row couldn’t have been handled any worse

 If there is no breathless exaltation to mark the moment, if it is not rewound and replayed time and time and time again, if its protagonists are not bathed in those little illuminated circumferences of hallowed light dropped down upon them from on high by the gods in the graphics department, then was there really a moment at all?

-What if all that football really is is just some blokes kicking a ball about, and that’s it?
+What if all that football really is just some blokes kicking a ball about, and that’s it?
 What if it was always just Aguero not Agueeerrrooooooooo?
 What if, not especially deep down, it really is this boring?
 What if that’s why Gary Lineker really is worth over a million quid a year?
 It’s almost too horrifying to consider.

 Match of the Day has certainly had its share of moments, in the last sixty years, but none like this.